maayankaidar/Linkfire-Web-Traffic-Analysis/README.md

    - What was the overall CTR?

 - CTR Distribution
-   -How is the CTR distributed across different links?
+  - How is the CTR distributed across different links?

 - Correlation Between Clicks and Previews
    - Is there a correlation between clicks and previews?